How to Create an Online Store

 The cheapest e-commerce plan on Squarespace is the Business plan.
 Business plan users are charged a 3% transaction fee, which basically covers the fees that Squarespace pays your payment gateway for that transaction.
 But if you sign up for a higher-tier Squarespace plan, Squarespace actually waives your transaction fees in exchange for your plan’s higher monthly rate.

-For businesses that sell only a few hundred dollars’ worth of merchandise every month, Squarespace’s Business plan is probably going to be cheaper than signing up for a higher-tier plan.
-But if you regularly process thousands of transactions every month, moving to a higher-tier plan is actually a real money-saver.
+For businesses that sell only a few hundred dollars’ worth of merchandise every month, Squarespace’s business plan will probably be cheaper than signing up for a higher-tier plan.
+But if you regularly process thousands of transactions every month, moving to a higher-tier plan is a real money-saver.

-The last thing you want is to fall short of being a profitable online store because of transaction fees, so make sure you do your due diligence and scope out each gateway and each plan offered by your builder to make sure you’re minimizing costs.
+The last thing you want is to fall short of being a profitable online store because of transaction fees, so make sure you do your due diligence and scope out each gateway and each plan offered by your builder to minimize costs.

 9. Pick your shipping methods